-At Hentys Lawyers, we specialise in Will Disputes.
+At Hentys Lawyers, we specialise in challenging a Will.
 We’re here to ensure you know your rights so that you are aware of all your options depending on your unique situation.
 We pride ourselves on our ability to explain circumstances to our clients in plain language so that they are fully aware of what is going on at each stage of the Will Dispute process.
 We will ensure that you not only know your rights, but that they are being adhered to at all times.

 The following provides a basic understanding of your rights as the beneficiary of a Will.

 All beneficiaries must be informed as to whether or not a valid Will was left by the deceased.

 Entitlements to See the Will